Dropout Neural Network Training Viewed from a Percolation Perspective: Preliminaries

 \subsubsection{Model}

-We now define percolation models that mimic the connectivity graphs of our \gls{NN} models when dropout filters are applied.
-These graphs consist of $L$ hidden layers of $W$ neurons, where each node connects to every node in the next layer, as outlined in \Cref{sec:2:deep_learning}.
+We now define percolation models that describe the connectivity graphs of \glspl{NN} when dropout filters are applied.
+These graphs consist of $L$ hidden layers of $W$ neurons, where each node connects to every node in the next layer, as outlined in \zcref[S]{sec:2:deep_learning}.
 Additionally, our \glspl{NN} are feedforward and thus the edges between neurons are directed.

 \begin{definition}[Rectangular Layered Network] Let $L, W \in \NN$ and define the set of vertices $V:= \set{1, \dots,W} \times \set{0, \dots, L+1}$.
 Let $E$ be the edge set containing the directed edges $(v_{(i, \ell)}, v_{(j, \ell+1)}) \in E$ for all $i,j=1,. ..\dots W$ and $\ell=0, \dots, L$.
 Then $G = (V,E)$ is known as the $W\times L$\emph{ Rectangular Layered Network}.
 Additionally, $L$ is known as the \emph{length} and $W$ the \emph{width} of the graph, where there are $L+2$ layers each of $W$ vertices.
 Vertex $v_{(i, \ell)} \in V$ denotes the $i$th node in the $\ell$th layer.
 The 0th and $L+1$st layers are referred to as the \emph{input} and \emph{output} layers respectively. \end{definition}